Grantee Directory

 Consortium for Policy Research in Education

-To conduct qualitative and quantitative research in high-poverty New York City schools to evaluate the impact on student literacy achievement of combining a blended and personalized approach with content-rich literacy instruction.
+Conduct qualitative and quantitative research in to high-poverty New York City schools to evaluate the impact on student literacy achievement of combining a blended and personalized approach with content-rich literacy

 Grant amount: $500,000